dongwd016/POM_Model/README.md

-# POM Model
+# A One-Dimensional Steady-State Model for Polymer Decomposition (## V0.9)

-An analytical steady state model for calculating polyoxymethylene (POM) regression rate for a given heat flux or surface temperature.
+An analytical steady state model for calculating polymer surface regression rate at a given heat flux or surface temperature.

-## V0.9

 Regression rate for given heat flux: